niconerd-zz/extensions/README.md

 class Tribe__Extension__[Example] extends Tribe__Extension {
 ```

-Once you have chosen the class name for you extension, copy that name into the above class declaration.
+After you have specified the class name for you extension in the header, copy that name into the above class declaration.

 ### Example